strinking/statbot/README.md

 A sample `docker-compose.yaml` configuration is also provided in `misc/` in case you would like to host your PostgreSQL database via Docker.

+### Questions
+**How do I use statbot as a selfbot?**

+You shouldn't.
+Each person who you collect data from must explicitly agree to it.
+If you are running a server you have the ability to enforce this, but that also means you may as well just use an actual bot account.
+We will not support forks that add selfbot support to statbot, and we will not accept patches that do so either.